egberts/nft-token-first/README.md

 Given a token, list all the next valid tokens at the NFT command prompt, given a certain point in the syntax tree.

-For example, Bison 'input' symbol would produce the following token:
+For example, Bison `input` symbol would produce the following token:

         'include'